 NEW YORK — Goat testicles, earthworms, python and jellyfish were on the menu here at the Waldorf Astoria hotel Saturday night (March 15).
 But that wasn't out of the ordinary.

-The Explorers Club Annual Dinner has become famous for a cocktail hour that dares its adventurous attendees to be daring with their palettes — though not all were up for the challenge.
+The Explorers Club Annual Dinner has become famous for a cocktail hour that dares its adventurous attendees to be daring with their palates — though not all were up for the challenge.

 "Could I say that I gave up eating bugs for Lent?" former NASA astronaut Mike López-Alegría told Live Science last week ahead of the party.
 [See Photos of the Exotic Foods at the 2014 Explorers Club Gala]